Responses to the Problem of Juvenile Runaways

 Your analysis of your local problem should give you a better understanding of the factors contributing to it.
 Once you have analyzed your local problem and established a baseline for measuring effectiveness, you should consider possible responses to address the problem.

-Refer to Shifting and Sharing Responsibility for Public Safety Problems for more information.
+§ Refer to Response Guide No. 3, Shifting and Sharing Responsibility for Public Safety Problems for more information.

 Linking foster care providers and group home staff with community police officers also has benefits:

 - Police get to know the juveniles informally and may have more leverage in discouraging them from running away.

 - Police develop a greater appreciation for the types of problems juveniles and staff face.